 Conclusive studies have now proven definitively that the most commonly used forms of hormone therapy do not prevent the progression of heart disease in women who have already been diagnosed with the condition, nor do these hormones prevent the onset of heart disease in healthy women.
 In fact, healthy women are more likely to experience heart attacks, as well as stroke and blood clots if they take the estrogen/progestin combination Prempro.
 Estrogen alone also causes strokes and blood clots.

 The most important information about hormones' effect on heart disease comes from the Women's Health Initiative.
 This large, government-funded trial has been studying the effects of hormone therapy for several years by randomizing healthy women to take either the actual drug or a look-alike placebo with no active ingredients.
 Women taking either Premarin or Prempro had an increased risk of heart attack, blood clots, and stroke in the first two years of the study.
 These risks did not recede with longer use of Prempro.
 Women using Premarin continued to have a higher risk of stroke and blood clots throughout the study.

 In 2002, the Women’s Health Initiative was abruptly halted due to the finding that study participants who took hormone therapy had increased the risk of negative health events.
 Recently, however, some scientists have begun to speculate that initiating hormone therapy early in menopause is the key to cardiovascular protection.
 Although there is insufficient scientific evidence to support these claims, many have insisted on promoting these guesses in the popular media, misleading women once again about the benefits and risks of hormone therapy.
 Earlier this year, a series of journal articles went as far as to speculate that hormone therapy can actually be cardioprotective if taken during early menopause!
-This fact sheet will help you distinguish between proven scientific facts and conjectured hypotheses regarding hormone therapy and cardiovascular disease.
+This consumer health information will help you distinguish between proven scientific facts and conjectured hypotheses regarding hormone therapy and cardiovascular disease.